What is NIS2?

 Is my company affected?

 NIS2 defines 18 sectors as key sectors.
 Companies with at least 50 employees or ten million euros in annual turnover operating in these sectors must comply with the new requirements and implement measures to improve cybersecurity.
 For some special cases, the directive applies regardless of the size of the company, e.g. for DNS services, TLD registrars, qualified trust services, and operators of critical infrastructure (KRITIS).
+Aditionally, companies falling under the NIS2 are required to secure their entire supply chain.
+This forces companies who are suplpiers of NIS2 regulated entities to also adhere to the NIS2, even if they themselfs do not fall directly under the scope of the NIS2 Directive.

 Annexes I and II of the NIS2 Directive determine the basic scope of application.
 A distinction is made between "sectors of high criticality" and "other critical sectors".
 These sectors are further divided into sub-sectors, so not all businesses operating in these areas necessarily fall under NIS2.